qameta/testops-deploy-helm-chart/README.md

-# Allure TestOps deploy in kubernetes
+# Allure TestOps deploy in Kubernetes

 Here we give just a recap on how to deploy Allure TestOps in your own Kubernetes cluster using Helm chart maintained by Qameta Software Inc.